alexranaldi/CWSL_DIGI/README.md

 4. Enable at least one decoder.
 It is suggested to start with a single decoder, and once working, enable additional decoders.
     1. Find the [decoders] section in the file.
     2. To enable a decoder, remove the # character at the beginning of the line.
 For example, to enable 10m FT8:

 ```
 # 10m
 #decoder=28180000 FT4
 decoder=28074000 FT8
 #decoder=28076000 JT65
 ```

-The bandwidth selected in CW Skimmer Server and the center frequencies for each band may limit which frequencies CWSL_DIGI can access.
+NOTE: The bandwidth selected in CW Skimmer Server and the center frequencies for each band may limit which frequencies CWSL_DIGI can access.
 CWSL_DIGI has access to only the bands and frequencies setup in CW Skimmer Server, which must be kept in mind when enabling decoders.

 5. Enable reporting to spotting networks, if desired.
     1. Find the [reporting] section.
     2. Set *pskreporter*, *rbn* and *wsprnet* to true to enable spotting, as desired.
 Note that Reverse Beacon Network additionally requires Aggregator - additional steps are detailed below.